 - Immunization records for all children

-- 3 months of pay stubs for each parent
+- One month of pay stubs for each parent

 If you just started a new job, a confirmation letter from your employer is required.
 The letter must include your hire date, rate of pay, how often you are paid and your schedule.
 Also, needed are pay stubs within 30 days from your application date.